Education

 Access Technology Classes

-The Council offers classes quarterly on a variety of tech topics.
-Group classes are free and open to the public.
-One-on-one instruction is also available.
-Contact us for details.
-Examples of access technology classes include demonstrations of Windows 11, Google Home, Amazon Echo, JAWS, iPhone Basics, Transitioning from Window Eyes to JAWS, Free Screen Readers, GPS, Shopping Online, and Making the Most of Built-In Magnifiers.
+The Council offers classes quarterly on a variety of technology topics.
+Group classes are held virtually and are free and open to the public.
+Examples of access technology classes include demonstrations of Windows 11, Google Home, Amazon Echo, JAWS, iPhone Basics, Free Screen Readers, GPS, Shopping Online, and Making the Most of Built-In Magnifiers.

 Outreach